Are Preferred Securities Still Attractive?

 Yield-to-worst is the lowest possible yield that can be received on a bond with an early retirement provision.
 Past performance is no guarantee of future results.
 Indexes are unmanaged, do not incur management fees, costs, and expenses and cannot be invested in directly.

-The entry point is relatively attractive for long-term investors with the average price of the preferred index below $94.
+2. Low prices.
+The entry point is relatively attractive for long-term investors given the average price of the preferred index is below $92.
 Keep in mind that most preferreds in the index have par values of $25, but the average price of the index is rebased to $100.
-Prices are relatively low given the rise in long-term Treasury yields over the past few years, since prices and yields move in opposite directions.
+The drop in average price over the last few years coincides with the yield index shown above, since price and yields for fixed income investments generally move in opposite directions.

-Preferred security prices are still below the pre-2019 levels
+Preferred security prices are still below pre-2019 levels

 Past performance is no guarantee of future results.
 Indexes are unmanaged, do not incur management fees, costs, and expenses and cannot be invested in directly.

-Low relative yields are another reason to temper enthusiasm for preferred securities.
-The average yield-to-maturity of the ICE BofA Fixed Rate Preferred Securities Index is roughly 6.3%.1 We believe that's attractive on the surface, but it's not much of an advantage over the 5.5% yield of the Bloomberg U.S. Corporate "BBB" Bond Index.2 The average credit rating of that preferred security index is in the mid-"BBB" area, so comparing yields to BBB rated corporate bonds provides a more apples-to-apples comparison.
+1. Low relative yields.
+Focusing on the yield alone doesn't tell the whole story.
+It's important to look at relative yields as well, and the yield advantage that preferreds offer over other similarly rated investments is low today.
+The average yield-to-maturity of the ICE BofA Fixed Rate Preferred Securities Index is roughly 6.5%.
+While that looks attractive on the surface, it's not much of an advantage over the 5.5% yield of the Bloomberg U.S. Corporate "BBB" Bond Index.1 The average credit rating of that preferred security index is in the mid "BBB" area, so comparing yields to BBB rated corporate bonds provides a more apples-to-apples comparison.

-That 80-basis-point yield advantage that preferreds offer relative to similarly rated corporate bonds is low considering it averaged roughly 200 basis points from 2010 through 2019 (a basis point is one one-hundredth of a percentage point, or 0.01%).
-Given that relatively small yield advantage, in our opinion more-conservative to moderate investors should just consider investment-grade corporate bonds and the more than 5% average yields they offer rather than reaching for yield with preferreds today.
+That approximately 100-basis-point yield advantage that preferreds offer relative to similarly rated corporate bonds is low considering it averaged roughly 200 basis points (or 2 percentage points) from 2010 through 2019.
+Prior to 2022, that yield advantage hadn't fallen below 100 basis points since the depths of the global financial crisis in 2009, but it has been hovering around that level for the past few years.
+Given that relatively small yield advantage, more conservative to moderate investors may want to consider investment-grade corporate bonds and the more than 5% average yields they offer rather than reaching for yield with preferreds today.

 The extra yield preferreds offer relative to similarly rated corporate bonds has declined

 Chart shows the average yield to maturity for the ICE BofA Fixed Rate Preferred Securities Index and the Bloomberg US Corporate BBB Bond Index.
-Preferreds offered an average yield of 200 basis points on average over BBB rated corporate bonds from 2010 through 2019, but that advantage is less than 100 basis points currently.
+Preferreds offered an average yield of 200 basis points on average over BBB rated corporate bonds from 2010 through 2019, but that advantage is around 100 basis points today.

 Bloomberg U.S. Corporate BBB Bond Index (LCB1TRUU Index) and the ICE BofA Fixed rate Preferred Securities Index (P0P1 Index).
-The Bloomberg U.S. Corporate BBB Bond Index is a subset of the Bloomberg U.S. Corporate Bond Index that reflects corporate bonds with BBB ratings.
+The Bloomberg U.S. Corporate BBB Bond Index is a subset of the Bloomberg U.S. Corporate Bond Index holds corporate bonds with BBB ratings.
+A basis point is one one-hundredth of a percentage point, or 0.01%.
+Yield-to-maturity was used in this example rather than yield-to-worst to smooth out the effects of call features for many preferred securities.
 Indexes are unmanaged, do not incur management fees, costs and expenses, and cannot be invested in directly.
 For illustrative purposes only.
 Past performance is no guarantee of future results.

 What to consider now

-Investors that are looking for income and are willing to take some risk for higher yields could consider preferreds, but investors with more-conservative to moderate risk tolerances might want to consider investment-grade corporate bonds instead.
-Investment-grade corporate bonds offer average yields of 5% or more with less credit risk than preferreds.3 For those considering preferreds, we always suggest that they be considered long-term holdings given their long maturities.
+Investors that are looking for income and are willing to take some risk for higher yields could consider preferreds.
+Investors with more conservative to moderate risk tolerances might want to consider investment-grade corporate bonds instead.
+Investment-grade corporate bonds currently offer average yields of 5% or more with less credit risk than preferreds.2 For those considering preferreds, we always suggest that they be considered long-term holdings given their long maturities.

 There are a number of ways to invest in preferred securities.
 Schwab clients can use the Preferred Shares Screener when looking for individual preferreds, or can explore funds on the ETF or Mutual Fund pages; preferred funds can be found under the Morningstar category of "Preferred Stock."
 You can also consider a separately managed account.